martinrotter/rssguard/README.md

 ### <img src="resources/graphics/misc/xmpp.png" width="16"> XMPP Support

-RSS Guard includes basic support for the [XMPP PubSub](https://xmpp.org/extensions/xep-0060.html) protocol, allowing it to fetch real-time `ATOM` entries.
+RSS Guard includes basic support for the `XMPP` [PubSub](https://xmpp.org/extensions/xep-0060.html) protocol, allowing it to fetch real-time `ATOM` entries.
+It is also able to fetch real-time messages from single-user or multi-user chats.

 ---